sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 The time the cookbook was last updated.

 ## assets
-A list of assets used in the cookbook?
+A list of assets used in the cookbook.

 ## id
 The id of the cookbook